61 Courses / 82 Classes found

 • This course may require in-person testing; see note

-• Notes: Class Meets for Eight (8) Weeks
+• Class Meets for Eight (8) Weeks

 This course may require one or more in-person proctored test(s) on date(s) listed in the syllabus.
-There may be an additional cost associated with taking the exam in-person off the campus where the class is offered.
+There may be an additional cost associated with taking the exam at a location other than the campus where the class is offered.

 Zero-Textbook-Cost Class: The total cost of required online instructional materials for this "Z Class" is $0.